 I need information about...

-Usually, sciatica is caused by a herniated disk in your spine that presses on your sciatic nerve.
+Usually, sciatica is caused by a herniated (or bulging) disk in your spine that presses on your sciatic nerve.

 Other reasons for pressure on your sciatic nerve may include: